 Strå is composed of the deputy vice-chancellor (chair), a teacher from each faculty and two student representatives.
 The teachers are appointed by the vice-chancellor on the recommendation of the deans.
 The teacher representatives have personal deputies who are summoned if the ordinary representative is prevented from attending.
 The student representatives are appointed by Sluss (Joint Committee of Student Unions at SLU).

 The Division of Educational Affairs provides secretarial support to Strå.
 Local student welfare group conveners are invited to Strå.

 Strå meets twice a semester.
 Examples of issues include submitting proposals for measures under SLU's equal opportunities plan, monitoring the student welcome ceremonies of the students' unions, helping to formulate student welfare surveys and crisis management from a student perspective.
 Strå finances student welcome education for the students' unions and training for student health and safety representatives.
 Strå's formal tasks are listed here.
-The minutes from Strå’s meetings can be found under Minutes on both the staff web and the student web (or you can also contact the secretary).

 The student welfare groups